 Also, consider what terms or keywords they’ll likely search for when looking for a remote role and include some.
 For example, consider keyword phrases like “work from home,” “virtual,” “hybrid,” “digital nomad,” or “work from anywhere.”

-2. Create readable, inclusive job descriptions
+2. Create a readable, inclusive remote job description

 To create better job descriptions for remote roles, make them readable AND inclusive.
 Here’s how to do it.